 You don’t have to agree with everything she says or feels as long as you recognize her emotions with empathy.

-Do Discuss What’s on TV (Or Netflix)
+5. Discuss What’s on TV (Or Netflix)

 Moms of confident girls make use of the pause button on the remote control and discuss what they are watching on TV.